rocky-linux/documentation/docs/guides/security/openvpn.md

 ## Configure firewall

 OpenVPN runs on UDP port 1194 by default.
-We will use `firewalld` to allow traffic OpenVPN traffic into the server.
+You will use `firewalld` to allow OpenVPN traffic into the server.

-Install firewalld:
+Install `firewalld`:

 ```bash
 sudo dnf install firewalld -y
 ```

-Enable firewalld:
+Enable `firewalld`:

 ```bash
 sudo systemctl enable --now firewalld